robertoallende/weather-ui/dev_log/01_setup.md

 Initialize React project with Tailwind CSS and DaisyUI component library, establishing the foundation for the weather UI application.

 ## Implementation
-- Create React application using Vite 5.x for fast development
+- Create React application using Vite 7.1.7 for fast development
-- Install React 18.x (latest stable) with Node.js v22.19.0 compatibility
+- Install React 19.1.1 (latest) with Node.js v22.19.0 compatibility
-- Install and configure Tailwind CSS 3.x for utility-first styling
+- Install and configure Tailwind CSS 4.1.17 for utility-first styling
-- Integrate DaisyUI for pre-built component styles
+- Integrate DaisyUI 5.4.7 for pre-built component styles
 - Set up project structure in /ui directory alongside dev_log and design folders
 - Configure development environment on port 5173 (no conflict with CGI server on 8000)
 - Use npm as package manager with project name "weather-ui"